Governance

 The OMRON Group Management Policy sets forth the policies for organizational management in the OMRON Group based on our corporate philosophy, so that employees with diverse values can think and act autonomously under a global sense of unity.

 The OMRON Group Rules (OGR) are common rules for the OMRON Group that stipulate matters to be observed in order to realize the OMRON Group Management Policy.
-OGR is systematized by the OGR Management Rules and was established for major functions such as compliance, risk management, accounting and finance, human resources, information security, and quality assurance.
+OGR is systematized by the OGR Management Rules and was established for major functions such as the OMRON Group Rules for Integrated Risk Management, accounting and finance, human resources, information security, and quality assurance.
 The rules are reviewed annually to ensure that changes in the internal and external environment are reflected in the rules in an appropriate and timely manner.

 Group Code of Conduct

 The OMRON Group considers corporate ethics and compliance to be one of its most important issues.
-In order to practice Socially Responsible Corporate Management, we have established the OMRON Group Rules for Ethical Conduct, which provide specific codes of conduct for officers and employees, in 25 languages.
+In order to practice Socially Responsible Corporate Management, we have established the OMRON Group Rules for Ethical Conduct, which provide specific guidelines of conduct for directors and employees, in 25 languages.

 We regard education and awareness-raising activities for directors and employees as the basis for promoting and ensuring corporate ethics and compliance, and we provide ongoing education through new employee training, position-based training, and other opportunities.
-In the employee evaluation process, we require employees to practice our corporate philosophy, and one of the evaluation items is the degree to which they embody the behaviors of integrity and trust.
+In the employee performance appraisal process, we integrate ethical aspects such as compliance to OMRON Group Rules for Ethical conduct.
+We require employees to practice our corporate philosophy and assess how they act with integrity and trust.
+We give them feedback on evaluation results, and link the evaluations with their remuneration.

 In addition to establishing the Corporate Ethics and Risk Management Committee as an organization to promote corporate ethics and compliance, we have designated October of each year as Corporate Ethics Month to educate employees on strict adherence to corporate ethics and compliance.
-We distribute top management messages to directors and employees in Japan and overseas, disseminate the OMRON Group Rules, which are the Group's common management foundation, provide compliance education on cartel prevention, anti-bribery, etc., and disseminate information about the Whistleblower Hotline.
+We distribute top management messages to directors and employees on a global level, disseminate the OMRON Group Rules, which are the Group's common management foundation, provide compliance and risk education on the top themes such as cartel prevention, anti-bribery, greenwashing and AI, and raise awareness of the Whistleblower Hotline.

 Efforts to prevent of anti-competitive behavior and bribery

-The OMRON Group Rules of Ethical Conduct stipulate fair trade and compliance with laws and regulations, and in particular prohibit cartels and other anti-competitive behavior, as well as bribery of domestic and foreign public officials and others.
+The OMRON Group Rules of Ethical Conduct stipulate fair trade and compliance with laws and regulations, and in particular prohibit cartels and other anti-competitive behavior, as well as bribery of public officials and others in and outside of Japan.
 It also prohibits entertainment and gift-giving in excess of moderation, even with business partners and related parties.
-No cases of administrative or criminal penalties related to anti-competitive behavior or bribery were identified in fiscal 2022.
+In fiscal 2023, there were no cases of legal actions against anti-competitive behaviors, bribery-related violations, or sanctions.

 Risk Management